-Special education students/students with disabilities (b) 2018-2019 Strategies Met GNT/CI: no enhanced/additional strategies needed (a) CHART data 1.
+- Met GNT/CI: no enhanced/additional strategies needed - 1.
 In its recruitment materials, Phoenix Springfield advertises that the school will accept all students, regardless of IEP status.
-When meeting with families prior to enrollment, staff members will explain School percentage: 32.3% how the Phoenix Academic Support Team will ensure that students' academic schedule meets their GNT percentage: 13.3% needs.
-CI percentage: 13.7% 2.
-Using existing partnerships from sending school districts, Phoenix Springfield regularly receives The school is above CI referrals from other alternative schools or residential programs specializing in students with emotional percentages or behavioral disabilities.
+When meeting with families prior to enrollment, staff members will explain how the Phoenix Academic Support Team will ensure that students' academic schedule meets their needs.

-3. Phoenix Springfield maintains active relationships with community mental health organizations that serve students with emotional or behavioral disabilities, and asks these partners for referrals whenever seats become available prior to a new enrollment period.
+- 2. Using existing partnerships from sending school districts, Phoenix Springfield regularly receives referrals from other alternative schools or residential programs specializing in students with emotional or behavioral disabilities. - 3.
+Phoenix Springfield maintains active relationships with community mental health organizations that serve students with emotional or behavioral disabilities, and asks these partners for referrals whenever seats become available prior to a new enrollment period.
 Phoenix Springfield establishes a mutually beneficial relationship with mental health agencies and residential programs that host students with emotional or behavioral disabilities that require short-term care.
-The Student Support Team will communicate with these programs frequently, and includes recruitment conversations at the time of enrollment.

-4. When meeting with prospective students and families who require academic support accommodations, staff representative explain how the Academic Support Team at Phoenix Springfield will use the student's IEP/504 paperwork to ensure proper placement in classes.
+The Student Support Team will communicate with these programs frequently, and includes recruitment conversations at the time of enrollment. - 4.
+When meeting with prospective students and families who require academic support accommodations, staff representative explain how the Academic Support Team at Phoenix Springfield will use the student's IEP/504 paperwork to ensure proper placement in classes.
 Also, the school will provide all necessary support beyond the classroom to assure the student and his/her family that his/her needs will be met.

-Did not meet GNT/CI: additional and/or enhanced strategies needed.
+□ Did not meet GNT/CI: additional and/or enhanced strategies needed.
 Include the time allotted for each strategy for data change (i.e. 2-3 years, 1 year) and/or if the school collaborated with a local community organization on these strategies.